 - Serve immediately or store in the fridge or freezer.

-For a more detailed look at prep check out the homemade basil pesto sauce recipe video below!
+For a more detailed look at prep check out the short homemade basil pesto sauce recipe video below!

-Yes, fresh basil is required for this pesto recipe.
+Yes, fresh basil is required for this green pesto recipe.
 Using dried basil will not work at all.
 You can find fresh basil at most grocery stores by the leafy greens.
 Also, you could try growing your own.
 I have my fresh basil in a small pot on a windowsill in my kitchen and it has been going strong for years!

-To make this this homemade basil pesto vegan you can swap the Parmesan cheese out for nutritional yeast.
+To make this this green homemade basil pesto vegan you can swap the Parmesan cheese out for nutritional yeast.
 This swap does not affect the flavor or texture and is great if you are avoiding animal products.
 My favorite nutritional yeast is the Bragg Nutritional Yeast Seasoning.

-Yes, this basil pesto sauce freezes great and when stored in an airtight container stays fresh for up to 3 months.
+Yes, this pesto sauce freezes great and when stored in an airtight container stays fresh for up to 3 months.
 You could store the pesto in a large freezer bag, glass, or plastic container and scoop out what you need.
 Alternatively, you could store the pesto in small snack zip-lock bags, or a ice cube tray.
 This way you can pop out a small amount at a time.

 When ready to use frozen pesto let defrost in the overnight fridge, or until thawed.
-You could also place the pesto in a zip-lock bag and run cold water over it for 15-30 minutes until completely de-thawed.
+You could also place the pesto in a zip-lock bag and run cold water over it for 15-30 minutes until completely thawed.

 Basil Pesto Sauce Recipe

 - Combine all ingredients into a food processor or blender.
 Blend on LOW for 30-60 seconds until well combined.
-If sauce is too thick add more olive oil (1 tbsp at a time) and blend an additional 30 seconds.
+If sauce is too thick add more olive oil (1 tablespoon at a time) and blend an additional 30 seconds.
 Serve immediately and enjoy!

 - Leftover Storage: Store leftover basil pesto in an airtight container in the fridge for up to 5 days.